Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

-2.5 Full-time students are required to enrol for each successive year in multi-year programmes.
-However, the Programme Leader may approve deferment from a programme for a period not normally exceeding one year.
+2.5 Full-time students are required to enrol for each successive year in multi-year programmes of study.
+However, the Programme Leader may approve deferment from a programme of study for a period not normally exceeding one year.
 Students wishing to apply for such leave should do so in writing to the Programme Leader.
-Re-entry will be dependent on the specific regulations of each programme.
+Re-entry will be dependent on the specific regulations of each programme of study.

 3.1 Students are expected to attend all lectures, tutorials, practical classes, demonstrations, assessments and examinations required by the programme of study in which they are enrolled.